-Oct 27 Allen and Swain, chap.
-4, Emery, all
+Oct 26 Allen and Swain, ch.
+4; Emery, all

-Nov 3 Williams
+Nov 2 Williams

-Nov 10 McFarland, all
+Nov 9 McFarland, all

-Nov 17 ETS/SBL - no class
+Nov 16 ETS/SBL - no class

-Nov 24 Thanksgiving Break - no class
+Nov 23 Thanksgiving Break - no class

-Dec 1 Acardi, Budziszewski, Sutanto, Murray, all
+Nov 30 Arcadi, Budziszewski, Sutanto, Murray, all

-Dec 8 Research paper due (submitted online via Canvas)
+Dec 7 Research paper due 11:00am (submitted online via Canvas)

+Dec 13 Final Exam, WSC Exam, Psalms Report, & Reading Report due at 11:59pm

-Dec 14 Exam, Psalms report, and reading report due (submitted online via Canvas)
+(submitted online via Canvas)

-How to research and write a research paper1
+How to research and write a research paper

-I. Elements of a sound theological argument
+- I. Elements of a sound theological argument

-A. Introduction

-- 1. The major elements of a sound theological argument include the following2

 - a.
+Introduction

+- i.
+The major elements of a sound theological argument include the following

-Thesis/claim
+- 1. Thesis/claim

-- b.
-Grounds
+- 2. Grounds

-- c.
-Warrants
+- 3. Warrants

-- d.
-Backing
+- 4. Backing

-- e.
-Qualifier
+- 5. Qualifier

-- f.
-Rebuttal
+- 6. Rebuttal

-- Note: These are elements of a sound theological argument, not sections of your research paper.
+\Note: These are elements of a sound theological argument, not sections of your research paper.

-2. More briefly put, those elements include

-- a.
-Thesis/claim - b.
-Arguments and evidence that support your thesis - c.
-Arguments and evidence that rebut objections to your thesis - B. Thesis/claim: A thesis statement is the major claim or assertion of your research paper.
-The entire research paper is devoted to establishing your thesis through sound biblical and theological argumentation and to defending your thesis against objections.

-1. Diagnostic questions

-- a.
-Is my thesis statement significant? - b.
-Is my thesis statement specific?

-2. Examples of good thesis statements

-- a.
-"Although the Westminster Standards do not refer explicitly to the doctrine of the pactum salutis, the substance of the doctrine as taught by many 17th century Reformed divines is affirmed therein." - b.
-"In his controversial redefinition of the traditional Protestant doctrine of justification, N. T. Wright confuses the general issue of covenant membership with the particular issue of justification, which does not connote one's covenant membership but one's legal right to covenant blessings."
+- ii.
+More briefly put, those elements include - 1.
+Thesis/claim - 2.
+Arguments and evidence that supports your thesis - 3.
+Arguments and evidence that rebut objections to your thesis - b.
+Thesis/claim: A thesis statement is the major claim or assertion of your research paper.
+The entire research paper is devoted to establishing your thesis through sound biblical and theological argumentation and to defending your thesis against objections. - i.
+Diagnostic questions - 1.
+Is my thesis significant? - 2.
+Is my thesis specific? - ii.
+Examples of good thesis statements - "Although the Westminster Standards do not refer specifically to the doctrine of the pactum salutis, the substance of the doctrine as taught by many 17th Century Reformed divines is affirmed therein." - "In his controversial redefinition of the traditional Protestant doctrine of justification, N. T. Wright confuses the general issue of covenant membership with the particular issue of justification, which does not connote one's covenant membership but one's legal right to covenant blessings." - 3.
+"Although Reformed systematic theology is sometimes accused of neglecting the person and work of the Holy Spirit, the triadic structure of the Reformed doctrine of salvation (i.e., pactum salutis, historia salutis, ordo salutis) provides a robust framework for appreciating the Holy Spirit's role in saving sinners."

-1 For further guidance on this topic, see Wayne C. Booth, Gregory G. Colomb, and Joseph M. Williams, The Craft of Research.
+&lt;sup>1 For further guidance on this topic, see Wayne C. Booth, Gregory G. Colomb, and Joseph M. Williams, The Craftof Research.

-2 Adapted from Stephen Toulmin, The Uses of Argument.
+&lt;sup>2 Adapted from Stephen Toulmin, The Uses of Argument.